This simple honey glazed chicken is healthy (baked not fried), and it’s a tasty family-friendly meal that never gets any complaints!

 - 1/4 cup honey

 - Heat oven to 350.
-In a shallow dish combine the flower and seasonings.
+In a shallow dish combine the flour and seasonings.
 Dip each piece of chicken in flour mixture and coat evenly.

-- Melt 2 TB butter in a shallow baking dish, large enough to accommodate chicken in a single layer.
+- Melt 2 tablespoons butter in a shallow baking dish, large enough to accommodate chicken in a single layer.
 Arrange chicken in pan and bake uncovered for 30 minutes at 350 degrees.

 - Meanwhile, in a small saucepan, melt remaining butter and add honey, lemon juice, soy sauce and ginger.

 - After chicken has baked the 30 minutes, turn each piece over and pour sauce mixture evenly over chicken.
 Bake another 30 to 40 minutes basting frequently.

 - Serve over rice.
 I usually double the sauce ingredients to make more to serve over the rice.

 I used three chicken breasts and it made enough to feed two adults and two children (who actually ate quite a bit).
 Also, Kristin says she normally doubles the sauce.
 I did just that but made the mistake of only pouring half the sauce over the chicken and leaving the rest on the stove to serve on the side.
 Next time, I will definitely pour all the sauce over the chicken because it “glazes” nicely (hence the name) in the oven.